MrLately/Mini-Panel/README.md

-# Mini-Panel
+Mini-Panel
-Mini Panel is a server control panel for www.serverpoint.com servers with minimal functionality.
-It can log you in, get server status and stats.
-It can also perform a few actions such as turn on and off, reboot, and update.
+Mini Panel is a server control panel for servers hosted on www.serverpoint.com, with minimal functionality.
+It can log you in, get server status and stats, and also perform actions such as turning on and off, rebooting, and updating.

-pip3 install -r requirements.txt
-or pip install requests, so far its all it uses.
+To use the script, first run pip3 install -r requirements.txt or pip install requests to install the necessary dependencies.

-put email on first line of credentials.txt put password on the second line of credentials.txt
+Next, add your email and password in the credentials.txt file with your email on the first line and password on the second line.

-run server_control.py

-It will show status right away and refresh every 30 seconds.
-After any action button is pressed, it will run get status for an immidiate refresh.
+Run the script with python server_control.py and it will show the status of your servers right away and refresh every 30 seconds.
+After any action button is pressed, the script will run the get status function for an immediate refresh.

-At this point it only shows multiple servers but can only control first in the list.
-I will make a function to work with the instance selection dropdown unless anyone else would like to show me how its done.
-I'd love to see it get better in the wild.
+The script now allows for the selection of multiple servers, and the instance selection dropdown allows the user to select and control any server in the list.

+Enjoy!

 enjoy!
 ![example](https://user-images.githubusercontent.com/94589563/208738741-ddace90d-815f-4ab7-88fc-01da94b8f291.png)